 An ICD works by detecting dangerous fast rhythms and then delivering electrical energy to the heart to defibrillate a patient.
 An ICD shock temporarily stuns the heart, breaking the fast cycle of beats and allowing the heart to "reset” back to a normal rhythm.
 ICDs represent potentially lifesaving therapy to patients who have persistently weak hearts despite taking good cardiac medications.
 Used preventively in people with heart failure and poor heart pumping function, these devices have been clinically proven to reduce the incidence of sudden cardiac death.
 ICDs are now routinely checked from a patient’s home using online technology that transmits the patient’s ICD information to Baptist Heart.

 CRT devices may be pacemakers alone, or may also be defibrillators.
-These devices are specially designed to treat heart failure, pace both left and right sides of the heart, as opposed to standard pacemakers that pace only one side of the heart.
+These devices are specially designed to treat heart failure by pacing both the left and right sides of the heart.
+Standard pacemakers pace only one side of the heart.
 CRT allows the left ventricle to pump blood more efficiently.
-Certain types of these pacemakers may also monitor fluid accumulation in the thoracic cavity.
+Modern CRT devices allow your Baptist Heart Failure team to remotely monitor your heart’s fluid status.
 Fluid accumulation of this type may signal worsening symptoms in heart failure patients.
 Early detection of fluid accumulation can assist in management of heart failure and prevent unnecessary hospitalization for fluid overload.

 Physicians who treat patients with these devices include Adam E. Berman, MD MPH, F. Earl Fyke, III, MD and Frank Haugland, MD PhD.